When it comes to communication skills for couples, would you say you and your significant other have it all figured out?

 Or would you like to know some brilliant couples communications exercises to make your time together more healing and enjoyable?

-What aspects of your relationship would you like to improve?
+What aspects of your relationship or marriage would you like to improve?

 - Spending more time doing things that draw you closer together